vdlcruz670/bayes-snap/README.md

 ## Description
 Using data from R's Tidycensus package, we created visuals to explore the relationships between SNAP participation and other socioeconomic variables at the census tract level.
 We utilized a linear regression model to analyze the correlation between SNAP % and our chosen predictors.

+## Summary of Findings
+Given the parameters of this project, we found a lot of issues with using tracts as the main source of data.
+Otherwise, correlation coefficients were statistically significant between SNAP estimates and our 8 chosen variables.
+Our linear regression model was able to provide significant results shown in the plots.

 ## Data
 The dataset for this project includes: